Lumbrical Muscles of Hand Pain: Signs and Symptoms

 Where are the Lumbrical Muscles of Hand located?

-The lumbrical muscles of the hand are four muscles found in between the fingers.
+The lumbrical muscles of the hand are four muscles found between the bones of the hand that connect to the bottom of the four fingers.

 What movements do the hand lumbrical muscles control?